beckybarber18/thesis_code/README.md

 # thesis_code

 All of this code is written in Python, and most of the files are Jupyter Notebooks.
 To launch the environment: (1) Download the code.
-(2) Using terminal, ``cd`` into the GitHub directory, and then type "jupyter notebook."
-The notebook interface will appear in a new browser window or tab.
+(2) Using terminal, ``cd`` into the GitHub directory, and then type "``jupyter notebook.``" The notebook interface will appear in a new browser window or tab.

 There are three folders in this GitHub repository: (1) ``auction_simulations``, (2) ``analyze_roasolver_output``, and (3) ``flow_simulations``.
 I will briefly describe the contents of each.